-If you joined Staffordshire University part way through level 5 or on level 6 and have not studied at least 60 level 5 credits, we will work out your classification based on your level 6 modules only.
+If you joined University of Staffordshire part way through level 5 or on level 6 and have not studied at least 60 level 5 credits, we will work out your classification based on your level 6 modules only.
 We will remove your lowest module mark, up to a maximum of 30 credits.